NixOS/nix/doc/manual/src/contributing/hacking.md

 > Some other editors (e.g. Emacs, Vim) need a plugin to support LSP servers in general (e.g. [lsp-mode](https://github.com/emacs-lsp/lsp-mode) for Emacs and [vim-lsp](https://github.com/prabirshrestha/vim-lsp) for vim).
 > Editor-specific setup is typically opinionated, so we will not cover it here in more detail.

+## Pre-commit and formatting

+`nix develop` installs Nix-[integrated](https://github.com/cachix/pre-commit-hooks.nix) [pre-commit](https://pre-commit.com) hooks.

+The formatters will run when you commit.
+Pay attention to the console output.
+If it fails, run `git add --patch` to approve the suggestions _and commit again_.

+The hook configuration is only regenerated when you start a new dev shell.

 ## Running tests

 ### Unit-tests